 There is no need to demonstrate further Meredith's analysis of the beliefs and attitudes of the upper and upper-middle class establishment; his exposure of philistine conservatism, of feudal barbarity informs the whole novel, and once noticed (and so many critics have not remarked on it) its central importance is obvious.
 And the radical protagonist Nevil Beauchamp belongs to this establishment world being analysed.
-His attachment to it and his sharing unconsciously much of its ideology is basic to his character and to Meredith's theme.
+His attachment to it and his sharing unconsciously much of its ideology, is basic to his character and to Meredith's theme.
 But Meredith's theme is also one of political change, political conversion.
-The radicalism that is part of the novel is a dynamic radicalism - it isn't safely contained like Felix Holt's radicalism, but it works evaluatively within the novel.
+The radicalism that is part of the novel is a dynamic radicalism-it is not safely contained like Felix Holt's radicalism, but it works evaluatively within the novel.
 The more radical Nevil becomes, the more radical the book becomes, the more all of it can be re-read from this critical radical position.
-And Meredith involves this with a theme of conversion the form of the novel enacting the conversion of its protagonist.
-So we see Nevil belonging firmly to the conservative establishment that is analyzed, and then we see his attempts to break away from it, his attempts to preach radicalism in it, and his gradual understanding of what radicalism in fact is - the continuing radicalization of Nevil that only his sudden death curtails.
-In this sense the death is tragic; it wasn't a convenient death, arriving when he has no more to say.
+And Meredith involves this with a theme of conversion-the form of the novel enacting the conversion of its protagonist.
+So we see Nevil belonging firmly to the conservative establishment that is analysed, and then we see his attempts to break away from it, his attempts to preach radicalism in it, and his gradual understanding of what radicalism in fact is-the continuing radicalization of Nevil that has not ended when he dies; his death is an arbitrary point cutting across the constantly evolving dialectic of his understanding.
+(In this sense the death is tragic; it was not a convenient death, arriving when he has no more to say.)